Sans Pareil: Replica

-A replica locomotive, built in 1980, is now preserved by the National Railway Museum at its new Shildon Locomotion Museum annex, which is also home to what remains of the original locomotive.
+A replica locomotive, built in 1979, is now preserved by the National Railway Museum at its Locomotion Museum annex, along with what remains of the original locomotive.

 Models

-In the late 1970s, the company L-S LOC AG in Basel (Switzerland) built several live steam models, also the Sans Pareil in several batches of 500 pieces.
-The Stephenson’s Rocket followed, the Crampton locomotive was the last model produced in the early 1980s.
+In the late 1970s, the company L-S LOC AG in Basel, Switzerland, built several live steam models, including Sans Pareil, in several batches of 500 pieces.
+The Stephenson’s Rocket followed and the Crampton locomotive was the last model produced in the early 1980s.
 In order to have a consistent appearance, all visible surfaces of all models were gold plated.